 Only, according to official government figures, pedestrian deaths have actually fallen steadily since 2005.
 This, we can all agree, is A Good Thing.

 The Daily Mail, November 3, 2005

 "BINGE drinking and easy attitudes to sex are contributing to a soaring increase in infections among young people, doctors warn today… The warning was sounded as a major pub chain announced yesterday that it plans to open its doors at 9 AM.
 Bosses at JD Wetherspoon say they aim to capture the breakfast trade when 24-hour licensing takes effect in three weeks' time…

 "[The findings] come just weeks before the government's new late-night drinking laws take effect on Thursday, November 24.
 There is growing concern over an explosion in sexually transmitted infections, which climbed to three-quarters of a million cases last year."

-Props here for making a connection between 24-hour licensing, chlamydia and Wetherspoons opening for breakfast.
-I've no doubt at least one STI has been shared between new friends in a Wetherspoons toilet at some point in the last ten years, but it seems unfair to imply a £2.99 breakfast deal has anything to do with it.
+Props here for making a connection between 24-hour licensing, chlamydia, and Wetherspoons opening for breakfast.
+I have no doubt that at least one STI has been shared between new friends in a Wetherspoons toilet at some point in the last ten years, but it seems unfair to imply a £2.99 breakfast deal has anything to do with it.